jiaweihuang22/cse15l-lab-reports/blogpost.md

 * Working directory: Home directory

-* Output: I get no output because there's no argument therefore I am not changing my working directory to anything.
+* Output: I get no output because since there's no argument I am not changing my working directory to anything.

 **2:** ![Image](Screenshot (4).png)

 * Working directory: Home directory

-* Output: I didn't get any output because all I did was change my working directory to lecture1
+* Output: The output is changing my working directory to lecture1 because I put lecture1 as the argument.

 **3:** ![Image](Screenshot (4).png)

 * Working directory: Lecture1 directory

-* Output: I get an error because my argument is a file instead of a directory
+* Output: I get an error and a message saying argument not a directory because I cannot change the directory to a file.

 ls
 =========